-By the full moon and the lantern’s flickering, omni-directional light, Jay safely followed the hiking trail even as it grew more rough.
+By the full moon and the lantern’s omni-directional flickering, Jay followed the hiking trail safely even as it grew more rough.
 It narrowed, hugging a steep drop on one side and a cliff-face on the other.
 Huge stones split the road.
 Carved, uneven steps compensated for the incline of slick boulders lodged in the mountainside.
-Jay panted up a flight of such stairs to find it was the last, and now he had to hoist himself over rocky outcroppings unaided.
+Jay panted up a flight of such steps to find it was the last, and now he had to hoist himself over rocky outcroppings unaided.

 When a stone ledge prevented ascent by foot, he rest the lantern and the box of pastries above himself and climbed to them on his hands and knees.
 At last he saw a wide, paved path to Virgil Blue’s monastery.
 Its white walls wore white candles, and ten thousand fireflies guarded the path.
 Jay lied on the cool flagstones and snuffed his lantern to conserve oil.
 The fireflies would light the rest of his way, just as they lit the sky like dancing stars.